-Kirkwood is a decidedly white-collar city, with fully 91.92% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Kirkwood is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Kirkwood who work in management occupations (14.12%), sales jobs (13.83%), and office and administrative support (10.09%).
+Kirkwood is a decidedly white-collar city, with fully 90.92% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Kirkwood is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Kirkwood who work in management occupations (14.45%), sales jobs (13.02%), and business and financial occupations (10.09%).

 Also of interest is that Kirkwood has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.30% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Kirkwood is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.